nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 Encapsulation is a method to hide the data in a single entity or unit along with a method to protect information from outside.
 [Encapsulation in Java](https://www.scientecheasy.com/2020/07/encapsulation-in-java.html/#:~:text=Every%20Java%20class%20is%20an,encapsulates%20several%20combinations%20of%20medicine.)

 #### Why you should use Encapsulation?
 - [x] :one: Help you maintenan your code
 - [x] :two: Increases rour code usability
 - [x] :three: Change your code independently whenever needed

-#### Example(Inheritance+Encapsulation):

-TODO: Retype good & bad code exmple

-Vehicle is parent class and Car class(subclass) will extend the Vehicle class and this will show the inheritance and we declare data members private this shows encapsulation that user can’t access them directly(for this we make setters/getters).
+#### Example (Inheritance + Encapsulation):

+Now let's see how both inheritance and encapsulation will translate in our code example.

 public class Vehicle {
-private String color, model;  //encapsulation
+private String color, model;

-//parameterized constructor
 public Vehicle(String color,String model) {
 		this.color=color;
 		this.model=model;